John Carpenter (game show contestant): Other game show appearances

 In 2000, Carpenter appeared in the Who Wants to Be a Millionaire: Champions Edition, in which previous contestants who won $250,000–$1,000,000 played again, with half of their additional winnings from the Champions Edition going to a charity of their choice.
 Carpenter won $250,000, bringing his total Millionaire winnings to $1,250,000.
 In 2004, Carpenter participated in Super Millionaire, as one of the "Three Wise Men" on the episode during which Robert "Bob-O" Essig won $1,000,000.
 He later participated as part of the Mob on NBC's 1 vs. 100 on October 27, 2006, and as a contestant on the Game Show Network game show Grand Slam.

-Carpenter appeared on the August 16, 2009 episode of Millionaire in prime time for its tenth anniversary.
+Carpenter appeared on the August 16, 2009, episode of Millionaire in prime time for its tenth anniversary.
 In the audience with him were his father, his wife, and his son.
 He was also the first expert in the "Ask the Expert" lifeline for the eighth season of the syndicated series in September 2009.
+Carpenter again appeared in the audience on the Jimmy Kimmel version of Millionaire on the July 10, 2024 episode to commemorate the show's 25th anniversary.